GROW YOUR BIBLICAL UNDERSTANDING OF WORSHIP

 The School of Worship Leading exists to empower you as a worship leader, and to see our church communities engaging in deeper and more transformative worship.
 Learn more about the Biblical, Spiritual and Practical elements of worship and worship leading from some of Aotearoa’s most experienced worship leaders, both online and at SoWL days.

-This programme aims to take someone with a great heart and musical ability and mould you into a competent, trained and equipped worship leader for your church context.
-You will be trained by great worship leaders from all around Aotearoa in areas of leadership, song writing, musicianship, team building, technical, planning, confidence and spiritual development.
+This online programme aims to take someone with a great heart and musical ability and mould you into a competent, trained and equipped worship leader for your church context.
+You will be trained by worship leaders from all around Aotearoa in areas of leadership, song writing, musicianship, team building, technical, planning, confidence and spiritual development.

 Who is it for?